PTO 101 for Employees

 4. Be considerate of coworkers

 Everyone earns their time off, but no one likes that person that consistently leaves their coworkers in a lurch.
-Do you always request time off at the busiest times of year?
-Are you the one who always takes vacation on the same holidays, leaving your coworkers to work?
-This point just comes down to common courtesy – don’t constantly leave your coworkers in a situation to pick up the slack at bad times.
+Do you always request time off at the busiest times of the year?
+Are you the one who always takes a vacation on the same holidays, leaving your coworkers to work?
+This point comes down to common courtesy – don’t regularly leave your coworkers in a situation to pick up the slack at bad times.
 Working with your manager will help avoid this, too!